The Address endpoint is an endpoint defined by specifying the EPR (Endpoint Reference) and other attributes of the configuration.

 enableAddressing [version="final | submission"] [seperateListener=" true | false"]

-This enables WS-Addressing for the message which is sent to the endpoint.
+This enables WS-Addressing for the message which goes for the endpoint.
 User can specify to have separate listener with version final or submission.

 This parameter is used to specify the action to perform once an endpoint has timed out.
 The available options are as follows.

 You can specify a value that is 1 millisecond less than the time duration you specify for the endpoint time out for the synapse.timeout_handler_interval property in the

 As described before (see description on Timeout state above) this configuration element describes the configuration for a timeout endpoint.

 A comma separated error code list which can be returned by the endpoint.
 See SynpaseConstant class for a possible list of error codes.

 Number of retries before go into suspended state.